riccardodamiani/pokemon-pure-platinum/game_doc/other.md

 Reduced the number of steps required to hatch an egg.
 In the original game each egg cycle required 255 steps.
 Now it required only 40.
 This translates into a reduction of about 6.375 times the original amount of steps requirement.
 For example hatching an egg with low cycle requirement (i.e. pitchu, cleffa, togepi) needs 400 steps.
 Hatching an egg with high requirement (i.e. dratini, munchlax, lapras) needs 1600 steps.
 The change was made to remove as much as possible the grinding related to eggs hatching.
 The idea is that by lowering the number of steps, more players would prefer to passively hatch eggs during normal gameplay instead of wasting 20 minutes zooming around on their bikes.

+# Map Obstacles Changes
+Removed some obstacles from the following maps:
+- Orebourgh Gate b1f
+- Mt Coronet 1f south
+- Mt Coronet 2f
+- Mt Coronet Outside
+- Mt Coronet 1f North Room 1
+- Mt Coronet Tunnel Room
+- Mt Coronet b1f
+- Ravanged Path
+- Route 210
+- Route 211
+- Route 212
+- Route 213
+- Route 214
+- Route 222

+The idea was to remove any obstacle it's not required by the story/logic and that is not part of a somewhat interesting puzzle.
+The change was made to removed repetitive and time wasting task.